jhanarato/plasterboard/README.md

 addition, some walls and ceilings have a double layer of plasterboard.
 Bathroom walls are to be tiled and the walls will be lined with [fibre cement sheeting](https://bgcinnovadesign.com.au/facades-linings/bgc-fibre-cement/duraliner-plus/).

 To evaluate all this information I've written the code in this repository.
+I'm unlikely to use the code here again until my next building project but it should still be applicable.